Every day, there is a new SEO technique that you might use to rank better.

 8. Test Your Structured Data/Schema

 When you click finish, you’ll notice some suggestions, including testing the structured data.
 This step is essential to know if you have assigned the markup correctly or not.
-You must visit the “Structured Data Testing Tool” to do the test.
+You must visit the “Structured Data Testing Tool” to validate the test results.

-Additionally, you can also go through the information of every markup that has been used in the code.
+Additionally, you can go through the information on every markup used in the code.
 It also allows you to edit the HTML to ensure it leads to proper results.
 Remember that getting the perfectly structured data may take some time when you start assigning schema markup.

 Understanding Schema Markup